 We Deny baptism justifies a sinner before God.

 We Affirm the Priesthood of all believers.

-We Deny the office of the Priest is a separate, ecclesiastical role, given the powers to consecrate the Mass as “another Christ,” and forgive sins.
+We Deny the office of the Priest is a separate, ecclesiastical role invested with the authority to forgive sins.

 We Affirm the office of deacons and elders (elders being also referred to as pastors, shepherds, or bishops) are the offices in the church prescribed and defined by the New Testament.